Azure/azure-powershell/src/Websites/Websites/help/Switch-AzWebAppSlot.md

 ```

 ## DESCRIPTION
-The **Switch-AzWebAppSlot** switches two slots associated with an Azure Web App.
+The **Switch-AzWebAppSlot** cmdlet switches two slots associated with an Azure Web App.

 ## EXAMPLES